thecognifly/cognifly-python/README.md

   default-agent
   ```
 - launch the scan for available bluetooth devices: `scan on`
-- start bluetooth pairing on the PS4 controller by pressing `share`, then the `PS` buttons simulataneously until a white light flashes
+- start bluetooth pairing on the PS4 controller by pressing `share`, then the `PS` buttons simultaneously until a white light flashes
-- in the scan output, look for something that looks like `[NEW] Device AC:FD:93:14:25:D3 Wireless Controller`
+- in the scan output, look for something like `[NEW] Device AC:FD:93:14:25:D3 Wireless Controller`
 - copy the MAC address (`AC:FD:93:14:25:D3` in this example but yours will differ)
 - turn off scanning: `scan off`
 - connect to the controller: `connect AC:FD:93:14:25:D3` by replacing `AC:FD:93:14:25:D3` with your copied MAC address
 - the light stops flashing and turns blue

-Once this is done, you will not need to ssh the drone anymore; just turn your PS4 controller on and it will connect to the Rasperry Pi automatically (it may sometimes take several attempts).
+Once this is done, you will not need to ssh the drone anymore; just turn your PS4 controller on and it will connect to the Raspberry Pi automatically (it may sometimes take several trials).

 Controls:

 ![ps4](readme/figures/ps4.PNG)

-_Note: when taking control over the API, the flight controller of the API is disabled but the `DISARM` emergency button and the video streaming will still work.
+_Note: when taking control over the API, the flight controller of the API is disabled but the `DISARM` emergency button and the video stream will still work.
 When releasing control to the API, the `DISARM` buttons of the PS4 controller will also keep working.
-By default, when a controller is connected, it takes control over the API.
+By default, when a PS4 controller is connected, it takes control over the API.
 The `Gamepad` indicator in the GUI monitors this._

 #### Keyboard: